theNewDynamic/oregonsadventurecoast.com/content/blog/coos-bay-north-bend-charleston-area-event-schedule-changes-cancellations-and-closings-due-to-coronavirus-covid-19.md

 **Spring 2020 Whale Watch Week Update:** No volunteers will be stationed for the spring Whale Watch Week, set March 21-29, to help slow the spread of COVID-19.
 Oregon State Parks made this decision to protect the health and safety of our volunteers and visitors.
 However, you can still enjoy this spring break tradition on your own.

-**Temporary closures as of 3/13/2020**
-The following attractions will be CLOSED Monday, March 16th through the end of the month.<br>
-Charleston Marine Life Center
+**Temporary closures as of 3/13/2020** The following attractions will be CLOSED Monday, March 16th through the end of the month.<br> Charleston Marine Life Center
 Coos History Museum
 Coos Bay Public Library
 North Bend Public Library
+Coos Bay Visitor Center
+North Bend Visitor Center

 **Rescheduled:** North Bend Sip n Stroll rescheduled for May 15, 2020<br>
 **Rescheduled:** 007 Black Tie Event- fundraiser for Liberty Theatre rescheduled for June 25, 2020